 Permian Basin’s rig count

-Over the past seven months, the steep fall in the Permian Basin’s rig count suggests that producers operating in this region have reduced their drilling activity.
-This will likely slow their production growth or even reduce production.
+Over the past six months, the steep fall in the Permian Basin’s rig count suggests that producers operating in this region have reduced their drilling activity.
+This will likely slow production growth or even reduce production.
 RSP Permian (RSPP), Laredo Petroleum (LPI), Concho Resources (CXO), Matador Resources (MTDR), and Whiting Petroleum (WLL) are upstream producers operating in the Permian Basin.

 About the Permian Basin

-The Permian Basin is a combination of the Midland Basin and the Delaware Basin in West Texas and southern New Mexico.
+The Permian Basin is a combination of the Midland Basin and the Delaware Basin in western Texas and southern New Mexico.
 According to the EIA (U.S. Energy Information Administration), the Permian Basin produces the most crude oil in the US.